How to forgive yourself when your boundaries hurt people.

 You’ll know the feeling if you’ve broken up with someone who was still in love with you, and felt the guilt and pain of their heartbreak.

-Sometimes, our boundaries hurt people.
-And we feel deep guilt and shame in the process.
-It can take time and intention, but it’s possible to find self-forgiveness on the other side.
+When our boundaries hurt people, it’s normal to feel guilt and shame—but it’s possible to find self-forgiveness on the other side.
+Here’s how.

 (Struggling with guilt as you practice setting boundaries?
-Join me on February 21 at my LIVE workshop, The Self-Soothing Survival Guide for Courageous Self-Advocacy, here.)
+Learn how to courageously move through it in my on-demand workshop, The Self-Soothing Survival Guide for Courageous Self-Advocacy.)

 My Story